What is the Florida Pro Bono Law School Challenge?

 - Choose “alumni”, then choose your law school.
 (If you did not attend a Florida law school, you can still participate!
 Just choose the law school that you’d like to support.)

-- On the next page, you’ll be shown cases awaiting a mentor.
+- On the next page, you’ll be shown cases picked by students who are awaiting an alumni partner.
 Click “Interested?” on a case card, and fill out and submit your interest form.

 *If no cases are available, you may choose a case from another school, or request to be notified when a case from your school becomes available.

-- You have an option to share your participation on social media.
+- Next, you have an option to share your participation on social media.